 Whakaraupō/Lyttelton Harbour is a taonga (treasure) to those that live, work, and play in its waters, on its beaches, and along its ridges.
 Like all treasures, it is important to care for and protect the harbour and its wider catchment so that it can be enjoyed by us and our children after us.
-In Māori culture the wrapping of a korowai - a beautiful hand-woven cloak- around something indicates its importance and protection.
+In Māori culture, when something is wrapped in a korowai (a beautiful hand-woven cloak), it indicates the importance of the item and also acts as a layer of protection.
 This plan enables the Whakaraupō/Lyttelton Harbour community to weave a korowai that will protect and support this special place to thrive and grow in the future.